 - Review: Regular reviews are conducted to assess the evolving design against your requirements.

 This iterative process ensures that the concept design progressively mirrors your aspirations, budgetary considerations, and functional requirements.
-It’s a collaborative effort where your input directly shapes the final outcome.

 Design Development

 In the architectural design process, the design development stage is where you see your project coming to life with more detailed and clear planning.
-Here, your initial concepts evolve into a concrete and viable structure with attention to detail and integration of essential components.

 Refining Design Details